diegokoes/NOTES_programming/dump/java/javacollectionsframework.md

 The sorting is maintained dynamically—whenever you add a new element, it's placed in its correct position according to the sort order.
 This sorting functionality comes at a performance cost, as operations typically run in O(log n) time rather than the O(1) time of hash-based collections.

-## LinkedHashSet and LinkedHashMap: Insertion Order
+## LINKEDHASHSET AND LINKEDHASHMAP: INSERTION ORDER

 LinkedHashSet and LinkedHashMap maintain elements in **insertion order** by default.
 They remember the sequence in which elements were added: